jgruberf5/equinix_metal_terraform_volterra_ce_cluster/README.md

 ![Equinix Metal Deployment](./assets/equinix-metal-deployment.jpg)

 Each of the Equinix VLANs will have private (RFC1918) IPv4 address spaces configured via terraform variables.
-These IPv4 private address spaces are managed by distributed IPAM services running on each Equinux Metal instance.
-The external and internal VLANs, and the CENTOS managed IPv4 address space, can be extended to workload servers providing customer edge workloads through the Volterra ADN.
-The distributed IPAM services on the Equinix Metal servers hosting the Volterra CE VMs will only respond to request for the Volterra CE VMs.
-An additional use of IP addresses for customer workloads should avoid the use of the first 50 IP addresses.
+The external interface VLAN is managed by distributed IPAM services running on each Equinux Metal instance.
+The internal interface VLAN is managed by Volterra Network Interface configuration with the CEs supplying DHCPv4 addresses to the VLAN.

 ![Equinix Metal IPv4 Subnets Deployment](./assets/equinix-metal-deployment-subnets.jpg)